jobar8/interpies/README.md

 #### Dependencies

-I recommend using [Anaconda](https://www.continuum.io/what-is-anaconda) for the installation of both Python and most of the dependencies.
+I recommend using [Anaconda](https://www.anaconda.com/what-is-anaconda/) for the installation of both Python and most of the dependencies.

+Once Anaconda has been installed, make sure the `conda-forge` channel is added to your configuration:

+`conda config --add channels conda-forge`

-Once Anaconda has been installed, I would suggest creating a new environment for working with `interpies`.
+Next, I would suggest creating a new environment for working with `interpies`.
 You could start with this command:

 `conda create --name interpies gdal scikit-learn scikit-image matplotlib ipykernel obspy python=3.6`